 1. Poor sleep hygiene

 Night owls are also vulnerable to the social impact of their behavior.
 They will show up later for work and are often perceived as lazy.
 Their sleep deficit makes it more likely that they’ll have difficulty being organized, will make more work mistakes, seem forgetful and not on top of things.
+It’s a leading cause of depression and suicidal thoughts in exhausted med students.

-In The Doer’s Program, we help you build among other things, better sleep habits and provide the structure and support to change for good.
+In The Doer’s Program, we help you build, among other things, better sleep habits and provide the structure and support to change for good.

 Close the sleep time gap